 Another practical thing is that the electrodes on the chest strap need moisture to work, meaning that you must have some water handy to get the chest strap sensor to function.
 Optical heart rate sensor doesn’t need any moistening so it’s in that sense quicker to put on and start training with.

 Next, you could check out the feature comparison table – which might sound dry but actually gets you the abc quickly.

 And then we can explore even further with the help of some basic use cases.
 Here’s the deal.

 Choose Polar H10 for…

-The rechargeable battery on the Polar OH1 lasts for approximately 12 hours.
 The battery on the Polar H10 lasts approximately 400 hours.
-Some easy math reveals that for those ultra long sessions, you should choose Polar H10.
+As the battery life on the rechargeable Polar OH1 is approximately 12 hours, it’s easy to conclude that for those ultra long sessions, you should choose Polar H10.